neurobagel/documentation/docs/federate.md

 Then, edit `local_nb_nodes.json` and `.env` in your `local_federation/` directory as needed for your specific deployment, based on the instructions in the below sections.

 !!! note
-    If desired, you can also create the three configuration files manually in a new directory of your choice.
+    You can also make a copy of and modify the three configuration files in a new directory of your choice.
+    However, ensure that the f-API configuration files are stored in a separate directory from [those used to set up your local node](http://127.0.0.1:8000/infrastructure/#clone-the-configuration-file-templates).

 #### `local_nb_nodes.json`
 `local_nb_nodes.json` contains the URLs and (arbitrary) names of the local nodes you wish to federate over.